chvvkumar/chvvkumar.github.io/README.md

                 // Calculate position based on the start time (relative to minTime) const positionFromStartOfSpan = segment.time_start - minTime;
-                // THIS WAS THE FIX: Add the leftPadding to correctly align with the Meridian line const positionOffset = positionFromStartOfSpan * scaleFactor + leftPadding;
+                // Add the leftPadding to correctly align with the Meridian line const positionOffset = positionFromStartOfSpan * scaleFactor + leftPadding;

                 // Adjust the main position for the segments